Casimir effect in magnetic dual chiral density waves: Model construction

 where $|q_fB|/2\pi$ is called the Landau degeneracy factor which is the remnant of the ($k_x$, $k_y$) integrals at $B=0$.
 In the zero-temperature limit, we obtain~\cite{Frolov:2010wn}

 where we defined a new notation $E_0^\mathrm{int}$ as the zero-point energy per unit area $L_xL_y$ (not per unit volume).

 The Casimir energy appears as a finite volume effect of the zero-point energy.
 In this work, we impose the periodic boundary conditions (PBCs) at $z=0$ and $z=L_z$ (see Fig.~\ref{fig:schematic}).
-Then, the momentum in the $z$ direction is discretized as $k_z\rightarrow 2n\pi/L_z,\ (n=0,\pm1,.... ,\pm \infty)$, the momentum integral of Eq.~\eqref{E0int} is replaced by the corresponding momentum sum.
+Then, the momentum in the $z$ direction is discretized as $k_z\rightarrow 2n\pi/L_z,\ (n=0,\pm1,\dots ,\pm \infty)$, the momentum integral of Eq.~\eqref{E0int} is replaced by the corresponding momentum sum.
 Thus, the zero-point energy at finite $L_z$ is written as

-In this work, unlike the conventional mean-field approach in the NJL model, we do not minimize the thermodynamic potential (or solve the gap equation) at finite $L_z$.
-Instead, we fix the values of the order parameters and then investigate what types of behaviors of the Casimir energy can be realized under a parameter set.
+In this work, unlike the conventional mean-field approach in the NJL model, we do not minimize the thermodynamic potential (or solve the gap equation) at finite $L_z$.\footnote{In the NJL model at finite $(B,L_z)$~\cite{Ferrer:1999gs,Abreu:2019czp,Abreu:2020uxc,Abreu:2021btt,Abreu:2022cgm,Correa:2023ebh}, it is known that when $L_z$ is sufficiently short, the PBC tends to enhance the chiral symmetry breaking (i.e., the order parameter $M$), whereas the antiperiodic boundary condition (APBC) suppresses it.
+Therefore, we naively expect the enhancement of the DCDW phase by the PBC and its suppression by the APBC.
+At least, at a sufficiently long $L_z$ for both the boundaries, the DCDW phase should survive, and a magnetic field also enhances the DCDW phase.
+Furthermore, on the phase diagram at finite $(\mu,L_z)$~\cite{Ebert:2010eq}, phase boundaries between different phases (e.g., the $M \neq0 $ and $M =0 $ phases) oscillate.
+Therefore, also at finite $(\mu,B,L_z)$, we can expect oscillations of phase boundaries between the DCDW and other phases.} Instead, we fix the values of the order parameters and then investigate what types of behaviors of the Casimir energy can be realized under a parameter set.
 Note that the Casimir energy appears also from the $L_z$ dependence of the term with $M^2/4G$, but it will be neglected in our definition of Casimir energy.
 This is because this contribution is just the free energy shift by the $L_z$ dependence of the order parameter $M$ and is not directly regarded as the fermionic Casimir effect.

 The infinite sum (\ref{E0sum}) contains an ultraviolet divergence, but it becomes finite by using a regularization scheme.
 Here we apply the Lifshitz formula~\cite{Lifshitz:1956zz}, which was first proposed for the conventional photonic Casimir effect and is well known nowadays.
 Our previous works established analogous formulas for the DCDW-type dispersion relation ($M\neq0,b\neq0$)~\cite{Fujii:2024fzy} and at finite chemical potential ($\mu \neq 0$)~\cite{Fujii:2024ixq}.
 Using this formula, the Casimir energy for fermion fields in the MDCDW phase (i.e., $M\neq0,b\neq0,\mu \neq 0, B\neq 0$) is written as\footnote{If $b=\mu=0$, $M \neq0$, and $B\neq0$, Eq.~(\ref{1dimLifshitz}) is equivalent to the known formula for the massive Dirac field in a magnetic field~\cite{Cougo-Pinto:1998jwo} obtained from the proper-time regularization, except for the color and flavor factors.}